XDflight/bbr3-debs/README.md

 ```
 Mainland China users may run the following command instead for faster download:
 ```
-curl -sL "https://ghfast.top/https://raw.githubusercontent.com/XDflight/bbr3-debs/refs/heads/build/install_latest.sh" | sudo CDN=1 bash -s
+curl -sL "https://ghfast.top/https://raw.githubusercontent.com/XDflight/bbr3-debs/refs/heads/build/install_latest.sh" | sudo CDN_URL="https://ghfast.top/" bash -s
 ```
 You are good to go if every step completed without error.
-No post-installation configuration required.
+No post-installation configuration (except the mandatory reboot) is required.

-To verify if everything is working properly, you may proceed to the *Installation* section of this document for details.
+To verify that everything is working properly after the reboot, just run the same command again.

-You can update your current kernel using the same command above.
+You can expect to see `sysctl settings are correct.` in the script's output.
+The script will automatically help you repair your kernel and/or sysctl settings if any of the checks fails.

+The command can also be used to update the kernel.
+It will check for kernel update every time it runs, and will update the kernel if a newer version is available.

 **Currently supported CPU architectures:**
 - `amd64` / `x86-64`
 - `arm64` / `aarch64`

+**Using the script in non-interactive flows:**
+To prevent the script from prompting the user for reboot, one can supply `-y`(`--yes`) or `-n`(`--no`) as the first argument to the script to select whether or not the script should automatically reboot the system after installation, update, or repair.

 ---